Powerlearnproject/se-day1-assignment-Ian-Joseph/README.md

 ## \#Part 1: Introduction to Software Engineering

-1.Explain what software engineering is and discuss its importance in the technology industry
+1. Explain what software engineering is and discuss its importance in the technology industry
 **software engineering** is a branch of computer science used for developing, testing and maintaining software.
 **reliability**\- it ensures software performs as expected without bias especially for critical applications like healthcare ,finance.
 **efficiency** \- it helps to optimize developer workflow while maintaining high quality standards.
  **scalability and flexibility** \- it ensures that the system can handle an increased load without affecting performance.
  **security** \- implement protection practice like authentication, authorization and encryption to secure users information.
 Identify and describe at least three key milestones in the evolution of software engineering.

-2.Identify and describe at least three key milestones in the evolution of software engineering.
+2. Identify and describe at least three key milestones in the evolution of software engineering.
 .mastering complexity - (1960s–1970s) – The Software Crisis
 In the 1960s, as software systems grew more complex, traditional programming methods became inefficient.
 The "Software Crisis" emerged due to the increasing difficulty in developing, managing, and maintaining large-scale software.
 .mastering process - (1980s–1990s) – Software Development Methodologies